 5. The Ugly Sneakers

 The trend of the “ugly designer sneakers” has died down but ugly sneakers still linger around.
-Of course not everyone could afford the ugly designer sneakers, but there are many affordable versions of the ugly sneakers too.
+Of course not everyone could afford the ugly designer sneakers, The Balenciaga Triple S, king of the ugly sneakers, but there are many affordable versions of the ugly sneakers too.

 I follow the trends because this is my job, but I´m not a trendy person myself.
 I don´t wear something just because it´s trendy.
 And I will never spend so much money on something “ugly” just because it´s trendy.